 |The world of the CPC

 If you type some characters or words, you will notice the steady "Syntax Error" message after you press the "Return" key.
 This is because you are not in a text editor, even if it looks like one.
 You can rather compare it to the command line in a Shell (or a DOS prompt).
 You have to enter special instructions that the CPC knows and understands.
 These are described in detail in the BASIC manual, which was shipped with the real CPCs.
-Maybe, someone offers a digitized version in the future.
+There are digitized versions available.

 If you made a typo, you can edit the mistyped line with the command "edit linenumber" (always plus Return, of course).
 Then you can move within the line with the cursor keys.
 Press Return if you are finished or ESC if you don't want to change anything.

 To halt a running program, press ESC once.
 To stop it, press ESC a second time.
-Then, you are in immediate mode again.
+Then you are in immediate mode again.
 You can edit lines or list the whole program with the command "list".
-When doing a "list", you can also halt the listing with ESC once and break it with ESC twice.
+When doing a "list" you can also halt the listing with ESC once and finish it with ESC twice.
 As you can see, in the listing all commands are printed in upper case letters.
 This can be used to detect typos in commands.

 You may ask what the mysterious "chr$(10)" in the list of parameters means.
 It is a second command, called a function, with a parameter "10" of its own.
 Try to remove it: One time remove only chr$(10) and the last semicolon, but leave the first one where it is.
 A second time, remove the first one, too.
 Do you see the difference?
 Can you imagine, what the trailing semicolon is good for?